ryanrudolfoba/SecureBootForSteamDeck/README.md

 1. Open terminal.

 2. Query sbctl the status of EFI entries.
-This will show not signed (but for me I've already signed several EFI entries)
+This will show not signed. (but for me I've already signed several EFI entries)

     sudo sbctl verify